JoonasMagi/FluxFinance/README.md

 4. Fill in the required information
 5. Click "Save" to submit or "Cancel" to discard

+## 🔄 Continuous Integration

+This project uses GitHub Actions for continuous integration.
+The workflow:
+- Runs on every push to main and on pull requests
+- Sets up Node.js and installs dependencies
+- Initializes the database
+- Starts the server
+- Runs Playwright tests
+- Uploads test results as artifacts

 ## 📃 License

 MIT License © 2025 FluxFinance Team